nutechsoftware/AlarmDecoder-IoT/README.md

   - Add the credentials to the SmartThings developer workspace.

 ## AD2Iot CLI command reference
+### Base commands
  - help
    - Show the list of commands or give more detail on a command.
  - reboot
    - Reboot the microcontroller
  - cleanup
    - Erase adoption and other NV data and set the device back into adopt mode for SmartThings.
+ - upgrade
+   - Fetch and install an upgrade if available.
+ - version
+   - Show installed and available remote update server version.
  - button
    - Simulate a button press event.
  - code
    - Manage user codes.
+ - ad2term
+   - Connect to the Socket or UART AD2* device directly stopping all processing until the mode is exited.
+Allow for diagnostics or configuration directly to the AD2* device.
  - vpaddr
    - Manage virtual partitions.
  - ad2source
    - Configure the source for AlarmDecoder signals.
 Local UART or remote using tcpip to a remote host and port.
+### SmartThings integration commands
  - stserial
    - Sets the SmartThings device_info serialNumber
  - stprivatekey
    - Sets the SmartThings device_info privateKey
  - stpublickey
    - Sets the SmartThings device_info publicKey
+### Twilio notification commands
+ - twsid
+   - Set Twilio SID.
+ - twtoken
+   - Set Twilio TOKEN.
+ - twtype
+   - Set Twilio notification type
+ - twfrom
+   - Set Twilio From
+ - twto
+   - Set Twilio To

 ## Building firmware
 ### Configure the project